Hiring an employee is knowing what you are looking for and how to find it in an applicant.

 Sure, but the odds are stacked against it.
 Yet that is how most of us hire a new employee.
 A couple of dates and we pop the question.

-In a 2011 TLNT.com article Cost of a Bad Hire?
+In an article entitled Cost of Making a Bad Hire?
 A Lot, But only if You React Slow and Never Change, Lance Haun demonstrated how the financial cost of a bad hire can reach hundreds of thousands of dollars.
+Not only does the wrong hire cost money it can waste time and energy, damage your reputation and harm the morale of other employees.

-Nobel Laureate Daniel Kahneman, in his 2011 book Thinking, Fast and Slow, pointed out that our first fast thinking impressions, while necessary for daily functionality, do not always provide the best decision making information.
+Nobel Laureate Daniel Kahneman, in his 2011 book Thinking, Fast and Slow, pointed out that our first fast thinking impressions, while necessary for daily functionality, do not always provide the best decision-making information.
 Even when your impression turns out to be fairly accurate, there may be a disconnect between the characteristics you were attracted to and what is required to succeed in a role.

 At the time a hiring decision is made you usually believe you are making the right decision.